Writers

 -or simply FUN...& why not!

-Lucille's work also appears in NutMag Volume 1, NutMag Volume 2: Coffee or Tea?, NutMag Volume 3: Island Living, Home Groan, and NutMag Volume 5: Lost.
+Lucille's work appears in NutMag Volume 1, NutMag Volume 2: Coffee or Tea?, NutMag Volume 3: Island Living, Home Groan, NutMag Volume 5: Lost, and NutMag Volume 7: Inheritance.

 A native Penang islander, Mandy Chee is fascinated by all things musical, history, and wildlife.
 She is more comfortable penning her thoughts than initiating conversations.
 Creativity and words elude her 90% of the time—and the remaining 10% come at the most random moments.
 When she’s not reading or hiding in her bubble, you may find her in her backyard learning to ID birds.